venu0245/Linux/mngep.md

 * check the kill signals for process
  .kill -l
-* check th eprocess for normal user
+* check the process for normal user
  .ps -U <username>

 *  check the group pid